mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 ## Debugging HPA

 Let's start by inspecting what has happened to our application step by step using our visualization tool using previous metrics.
-First, let's check the memory usage:
+First, let's check the memory usage at 12:18:

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide/memory_init.png --alt HPA Memory expected replicas %}